CumulusNetworks/docs/content/cumulus-vx/Configure-VMs/Create-a-Two-Leaf,-Two-Spine-Topology.md

 ## Create Point-to-Point Connections Between VMs

-To use the two-leaf/two-spine Cumulus VX network topology you configured above, you need to configure the network adapter settings for each VM to create point-to-point connections.
+To use the two-leaf and two-spine Cumulus VX network topology you configured above, you need to configure the network adapter settings for each VM to create point-to-point connections.
 The following example shows how to create point-to-point connections between each VM in VirtualBox.
 If you are not using VirtualBox, refer to your hypervisor documentation to configure network adapter settings.

 Follow these steps for each of the four VMs.